ECN210 Intermediate Microeconomics - Consumers, Producers, Market and Welfare

 Pindyck, R.S., D.L.
 Rubinfeld og T. Synnestvedt: Introduksjon til Mikroøkonomi.
 Pearson.

-The students need to submit and get approved 6 out of 9 assignments.
-The assignments must be submitted in Canvas before deadline and will be approved by a teaching assistant.
+The students need to submit and pass 6 out of 9 assignments.
+The assignments must be submitted in Canvas before deadline and will be graded by a teaching assistant.
 Approved assignments are valid for two years.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse).